Prita and I in front of Linden’s famous front door

 Natchez itself is 90 miles north of Baton Rouge via US 61; 170 miles north of New Orleans via IH-10 and US 61; 95 miles south of Monroe via IH-20 and US 425; and 105 miles south of Jackson via State Highway 18 and US 61.
 The nearest commercial air service is via Baton Rouge (BTR), with more options available via New Orleans (MSY).

 Date of Stay: April 24-25, 2015

-We arrived about 4:45, and as we pulled up, the house manager, Ann, actually came outside to greet my wife and I personally and welcome us to the Linden.
-After checking us in, she gave us a quick tour of the facilities, then took us upstairs to the Conner Room, which we had booked.
-Only one problem, though – the toilet didn’t flush, and she couldn’t fix it (the manager often doubles as maintenance man at smaller properties).
+We arrived about 4:45.
+As we pulled up, the house manager, Ann, actually came outside to greet my wife and I personally and welcome us to the Linden.
+After checking us in, she gave us a quick tour of the facilities.
+She then took us upstairs to the Conner Room, which we had booked.
+Only one problem, though – the toilet didn’t flush, and she couldn’t fix it.
 Luckily, they weren’t full, so she upgraded us to Marjorie’s Room, a considerably larger room, at no charge.

 View of front of the house

 View from the rear, with the main house flanked by the two wings added later

 The famous front door, used as the model for “Tara”

 A common feature of Southern homes, a huge front porch

 Breezeway behind the main portion of the home